vault27/Foundation/ospf.md

 - Hello: 1-65535 seconds
 - Dead: 4 times Hello by default
 - Wait - If no DR exists on the network, routes will wait until Wait Timer runs out.
 The Wait Timer is used in OSPF to allow newly-booted routers to determine the DR/BDR on their multiaccess segments.
 It allows these routers to wait to see if any DR/BDRs exist on those links, before declaring themselves as the DR/BDR.
+The waiting timer (or state) is equal to OSPF dead interval on the interface
 - Retransmit - When OSPF sends an advertisement to an adjacent router, it expects to receive an acknowledgment from that neighbor.
 If no acknowledgment is received, the router will retransmit the advertisement to its neighbor.
 The retransmit-interval timer controls the number of seconds between retransmissions

 ```
+r1(config)#int ethernet 0/1
   ip ospf hello-interval 1-65535
   ip ospf dead-interval 1-65535

 show ip ospf interface | i Timer|line
 ```